versia-pub/server/docs/api/index.md

 ## Mastodon API Extensions

 Extra attributes have been added to some Mastodon API routes.
 Those changes are [documented in this document](./mastodon.md)

+## Instance API

+Extra endpoints have been added to the API to provide additional information about the instance.
+Please read [the documentation](./instance.md).